-Careers education at Wickersley is linked through the curriculum primarily in subject specific areas at GCSE and A-Level/Level 3, through tutor time and explicitly via calendared drop-down days/lessons for specific year groups.
+Careers education at WPT is linked through the curriculum in subject specific areas with monthly careers lessons; in addition through tutor time and calendared drop-down days/lessons for all year groups.

-Information on careers and employability and a wide range if resources are shared via the school website and social media accounts and also through enrichment via external providers including: workplace visits, mentoring programmes and study/taster days at higher education institutions.
-Through guidance and advice, led by our Careers and Post 16 Transitions Manager, students are able to use what they have learnt to make the correct decisions at each stage of their career progression.
+Information on careers and employability and a wide range of resources are shared via the school website and social media accounts and also through enrichment via external providers including: workplace visits, mentoring programmes and study/taster days at higher education institutions.
+Through guidance and advice, led by our Careers team and careers advisers, students are able to use what they have learnt to make the correct decisions at each stage of their career progression.
 Below is a summary of our careers provision including both curricular and extra-curricular opportunities.